 - Changes to this privacy notice

 Pando regards your privacy and the handling of your personal data with the utmost importance.
-This Privacy Notice details how we collect, use and securely store any personal data submitted to us through use of our site and the Pando Mobile Application.
+This Privacy Notice details how we collect, use, and securely store any personal data submitted to us through use of our site.

 There is also an explanation of the various rights you can exercise as a data subject, as well as how you can exercise those rights.

-The scope of this Privacy Notice applies to https://hellopando.com/
+The scope of this Privacy Notice applies to https://hellopando.com/and the Pando Mobile Application.

 2. Who we are (identity of the data controller)

-For the purposes of this privacy notice, Forward Clinical Ltd (“us”, “we”, or “our”) is the data controller and operates the Pando mobile application (the “Service”) and firstname.lastname@example.org website.
+For the purposes of this privacy notice, Forward Clinical Ltd, trading as Pando (“us”, “we”, or “our”) is the data controller and operates the Pando mobile application (the “Service”) and email@example.com.